MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-125-Certification-Operations-Airplanes-Having-Seating-Capacity-20-More-Passengers-Maximum-Payload-Capacity-6000-Pounds-More-Rules-Governing-Persons-Board-Such-Aircraft/subpart-I-Flight-Crewmember-Requirements/section-125.287.md

 (iii) Communications.

-(iv) Airplane surface contamination (i.e., adherence of frost, ice, or snow) and critical area identification, and knowledge of how contamination adversely affects airplane performance and flight characteristics.
+(iv) Airplane surface contamination (*i.e.*, adherence of frost, ice, or snow) and critical area identification, and knowledge of how contamination adversely affects airplane performance and flight characteristics.

 (v) Types and characteristics of deicing/anti-icing fluids, if used by the certificate holder.